miromx/pptx-translator/README.md

 ## pptx-translator
-Simple script for translate *.pptx file using request &amp; python-pptx packages.
+Simple stupid script for translate *.pptx file using request and python-pptx packages.

 Check **requirements.txt** for dependencies.

-You need Yandex API key see https://translate.yandex.com/developers
+You need Yandex API key see https://translate.yandex.com/developers.
+Put it as api_key